AvneeshSarwate/browser_drawn_projections/src/sketches/sonar_sketch/javascriptLivecoding.md

 ## JavascriptBased livecdoing

+This describes a desired set of features to be added to the file src/sketches/sonar_sketch/LivecodeHolder.vue.
+The parent directory of this app is src/sketches/sonar_sketch.
+Some relevant information might also be in src/sketches/sonar_sketch/appState.ts.

-The goal of this change set is to replace the custom pseudo scripting langauge with a more standard JavaScript based livecoding system to allow for general logic to be expressed more easily.
+The goal of this change set is to replace a custom pseudo scripting langauge with a more standard JavaScript based livecoding system to allow for general logic to be expressed more easily.

+The changes to be made are as follows:
 - add a function called `runLine` that takes existing lines in the livecoding language and parses them into clips, similar to the existing `buildClipFromLine` function.
 This should also handle blocks with `=>` style modifier lines.
 It should wrap existing functions and code for parsing and executing the lines.

 so, text that looks like: